mahmudahsan/Linkedin---Simple-integration-for-your-website/README.md

 ✔ You can search profile, connection

-✔ Users can also update their status from your site using linkedin apis
+✔ Users can also update their status from your site using linkedin API's